Lukas Schubert (politician)

-Lukas Schubert (born July 20th, 2005) is an American politician in the Montana House of Representatives.
+Lukas Schubert (born July 20, 2005) is an American politician in the Montana House of Representatives.
 He was elected to represent the 8th district in 2024.

-A member of the Republican Party, he defeated Tony Brockman in the primary.
+A member of the Republican Party, he defeated Rep.Tony Brockman in the primary.
 Due to redistricting following the US census, the general geographic area represented by District 8 was previously covered by District 9.
 Brockman was the incumbent for District 9.
 In the general election Schubert won 70% of the vote against challenger Beth Sibert.

 Montana House of Representatives, 2025

 On January 15, 2025, Schubert introduced a bill (HB222) to expand the wolf hunting season.
 On January 30, 2025, the bill failed to pass on the house floor, in a 40–60 vote.

-On February 25, 2025, Schubert introduced a bill (HB754) to require the emergency removal of a child who is transitioning gender with the support of a parent or guardian -- considering them in immediate or apparent danger of harm.
-On March 06, 2025, the bill failed to pass on the house floor, in a 27-71 vote.
+On February 25, 2025, Schubert introduced a bill (HB754) to require the emergency removal of a child who is transitioning gender with the support of a parent or guardian—considering them in immediate or apparent danger of harm.
+On March 6, 2025, the bill failed to pass on the house floor, in a 27-71 vote.

 Schubert successfully passed legislation (HB752) that creates a legal framework that allows victims of child sexual abuse (or their parents/guardians) to bring civil actions against content providers (websites and social media platforms) who make child sexual abuse material reasonably accessible in Montana.
 The legislation went into effect on October 1, 2025.

-Personal
+Personal life

 Schubert moved to Montana from Los Angeles with his mother in 2021 because of the restrictive Covid laws and liberal policies.
 He is a student at Flathead Valley Community College and graduated from Glacier High School in 2023.
 He converted to Catholicism before being elected to the Montana House of Representatives.